Blockchain-Learning-Group/dapp-fundamentals/course-content/prerequisites/local-docker-env.rst

 .. attention::
   Be sure to follow the correct instructions for you exact OS version!
   Windows 10 Home requires a different nstallation process versus Windows 10 Pro for example.
+  64-bit operating system running Windows 7+ required, if you do not meet this specification please contact BLG asap to provide an environment.

 .. important::
   First confirm exactly which OS version you are running.